 Once you miss a scheduled payment, Aaron’s will immediately begin the repo process.
 However, it may take up to two weeks for the repossessed item to be picked up.
 If you’re struggling to make payments, Aaron’s will work with you, but you’ll need to call the store before missing a payment.
 For the full details of Aaron’s repossession policy, see below.

-How Long Does It Take for Aaron’s to Repo?
+How Long Does It Take for Aaron’s to Repossess Items?

 Aaron’s begins the repossession process as soon as you miss a single payment.
 The company doesn’t have any information about repossessions on its website, so we contacted corporate and store-level customer service representatives to learn more about the repossession process at Aaron’s.